 At Ciao Bambino, we know the importance of family-friendly accommodations, especially when you are changing hotels nightly.
 At the end of an eight hour day of biking all everyone wants to do is relax.
 The upscale hotels on the trip are well vetted for families.
 Most have separate bedrooms or spaces for the kids, a pool and free WIFI which turned out to be a very important amenity for the older kids.

 We can help!
 Ciao Bambino’s Family Vacation Consulting Team provides one-on-one trip planning services.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Kristi was provided a media rate to review Austin Adventures for families.
 As always, her thoughts and opinions are her own.
 Photos by Kristi Marcelle.